TiagoRibeiro25/Manage-Quotes-API-FrontEnd/README.md

 # Manage Quotes API Frontend

 This is a frontend for the Manage Quotes API.
-It is a simple React app that allows you to read,add and delete (soon) quotes from the API.
+It is a simple React app that allows you to read,add and delete quotes from the API.

 ## Getting Started